rahul-sg/recipes-ratings-analysis/README.md

 Metrics Used: Accuracy and F1-Score.

-Performance Results: The model achieved an accuracy of XX% and an F1-Score of XX% on the test set (replace XX with actual values from the notebook output).
+Performance Results: The model achieved an accuracy of 72.52911% and an F1-Score of 60.98069% on the test set (replace XX with actual values from the notebook output).

 Assessment: The current model's performance can be considered a basic benchmark.
 The accuracy may provide a quick glance at how often the model predicts correctly, but the F1-Score is particularly valuable due to the potential class imbalance across different ratings.
 Depending on these metrics, the model’s effectiveness in a real-world scenario can be preliminary evaluated.
 This baseline model serves as a foundational step.
 It is straightforward, making it a good starting point for understanding basic relationships in the data before moving on to more complex models in the subsequent steps.